MicrosoftDocs/security/zero-trust/azure-infrastructure-avd.md

 A spoke VNet isolates the Azure Virtual Desktop workload and contains the session host virtual machines.
 Implement the steps in [Apply Zero Trust principles to spoke virtual network in Azure](azure-infrastructure-iaas.md) for the spoke VNet that contains the session host/virtual machines.

-Isolate different host pools on separate VNets using [NSG](/azure/virtual-network/network-security-groups-overview) with the required URL necessary for Azure Virtual Desktop.
-Azure Firewall or a network virtual appliance (NVA) firewall can be used to control and restrict outbound traffic for Azure Virtual Desktop session hosts.
+Isolate different host pools on separate VNets using [NSG](/azure/virtual-network/network-security-groups-overview) with the required URL necessary for Azure Virtual Desktop for each subnet.
+A network security group is configured for each of these subnets.
+When deploying the private endpoints place them in the appropriate subnet in the VNet based on their role.

+Azure Firewall or a network virtual appliance (NVA) firewall can be used to control and restrict outbound traffic Azure Virtual Desktop session hosts.
 Use the instructions [here](/azure/firewall/protect-azure-virtual-desktop?tabs=azure) for Azure Firewall to protect session hosts.
 Force the traffic through the firewall with [User-Defined Routes (UDRs)](/azure/virtual-network/virtual-networks-udr-overview#user-defined) linked to the host pool subnet.
 Review the full list of required [Azure Virtual Desktop URLs](/azure/virtual-desktop/safe-url-list?tabs=azure) to configure your firewall.
 Azure Firewall provides an Azure Virtual Desktop [FQDN Tag](/azure/firewall/fqdn-tags#current-fqdn-tags) to simplify this configuration.

 ## Step 5.
 Apply Zero Trust principles to Azure Virtual Desktop session hosts